magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/MDVA-34680-customer-account-created-time-is-not-filtered-correctly-in-customers-grid.md

 <ins>Actual results</ins>:

-The customer account filters don't show the new account created today.
+The customer account filters do not show the new account created today.

 ## Apply the patch